 Trip generation is the process used to estimate the amount of travel associated with a specific land use or development.
-Trip generation is estimated through the use of "trip rates" that are based on some measure of the intensity of development, such as gross floor area (GFA).
+Trip generation is estimated through the use of "trip rates" that are based on some measure of the intensity of development, such as gross leasable-floor area (GLAGFA).

 Trip Generation, published by the Institute of Transportation Engineers (ITE), is the most comprehensive collection of trip generation available.
-The rates provided are based on nationwide data and numerous case studies.
-This manual is generally accepted as the industry standard and the latest edition shall be used for studies in the City of Lee's Summit.
+The rates provided are based on nationwide data but many rates are not supported with a large amount of data and numerous case studies.
+Nevertheless, tThis manual is generally accepted as the industry standard and the latest edition shall be used for studies in the City of Lee's Summit.
 Caution needs to be applied when limited data points exist for a land use category.
-Local trip generation characteristics may be used if deemed to be properly collected, provide a broad and statistically valid collection of measures that represent the proposed land use, and are consistent with, but not exclusively unique to, the subject development application.
-The City Traffic Engineer shall make this determination.
+Local trip generation characteristics may be used if deemed to be properly collected, provide a broad and statistically valid collection of measures that represent the proposed land use, and are consistent with, but not exclusively unique with theto, the subject development application.
+The City Traffic Engineer (or designee) shall make this determination.